 We are first and foremost a family.
-We are NOT a kennel so don't expect the professional atmosphere of a competition breeder or commercial breeder, either on this website or at our home.
+We are NOT a kennel so don't expect the professional atmosphere of a competition breeder or commercial breeder with their continual availability of pups, either on this website or at our home.
 We are, very simply put, just a family that loves the German Shepherd Dog, from the fantastic family minded dogs with no direct show lineage to the show line types, we love them all and share this love with others.
 However, keep this in mind: if you are looking for a cheap way to get into the competition circles, please look elsewhere, that is not what we're about.
 Our dogs are meant for family lives and when people start looking for a cheap way to get their foot in the door to the high end competition world, chaos and drama has erupted and we don't need nor want to be a part of that.
 Our down to earth world of family dogs, and the high roller world of trials, bite games, ribbons and trophies and traveling to competitions, are as different as day is to night.
 We're family minded, they're competition minded.
-If you're thinking of entering that world, my advice is to go to that world, find a top competition kennel/breeder and get your dog from them. (yes you'll pay a lot more, but it's their world.
+If you're thinking of entering that world, my advice is to go to that world, find a top competition kennel/breeder and get your dog from them.
+Yes you'll pay a lot more, but it's their world.
 Using one of their dogs in their world is only fair.)

 Now, if you're looking for a family companion that will excel in training, (training, at least obedience, is a must due to their high intelligence) be the top in it's obedience class, can play ball with your kids, intimidate and raise his hair and even show some teeth at an intruder or unwelcomed stranger (but not go berserk unless needed), can go to show n tell with your son / daughter, be your 4 legged vacuum following after your kids, and be there to soothe the tears of an upsetting day, and cuddle at your feet (or in your lap!)after a grueling day at work, THAT's what we're all about, that's what we strive for. ..*There is an occasional "working attitude" pup for a high energy/high drive working home, but these are not the norm for us and we recommend them for a working home or highly experienced home only*...
 You can see our family dogs on our "About Us" page.
 Our dogs aren't handled and drilled for competition trials, and they don't live outside in kennels.
 They have a dog house or two outside but won't even use them LOL!
 They live with us in our home and they know it.
 We don't have trophies to prove their worth because we don't need them in order for us to know they are everything to us.
 No we don't compete but our dogs as smart as the competition dogs and maybe even more stable and loving due to their everyday life. (at least I think so and have heard the same from others LOL).
 I believe the difference is that the competition dogs are usually bred into that world from parents of that world and brought up from birth in that world of kennels and exhibitions and trials of one kind and another, trained to attack when no "air" of danger is present, and to be winners in a non family setting.
 Those games are just not us, no offense meant towards them, that just isn't our world.